danieladebi/Personal-Portfolio/README.md

 #### Reason For Develepment
 The independent study was called "Simulation Software Analysis", or SSA, because for the entire year, I studied different types of simulation software.
 I decided to make a game engine in particular because at the time, most of my programming was for video game purposes, and I wanted to learn more about the environments I would be developing in.
 #### Room For Improvement
-I feel that I could have made the engine more intuitive and simpler to use.
+I feel that I could have made the engine more intuitive and simpler to use, because as of right now, while I feel that I did a pretty good job at structuring and organizing my code, I may have condensed processes like rendering to a point where there isn't much flexibility or freedom to change much about its process.

 [Back to Projects](#List-of-Projects)